parsix/parsix/README.md

 We know that at business level `storeEmail` must receive an e-mail, however our compiler is unaware of it and in fact we can remove `assertEmail` and it will happily compile it successfully.

 ## How we solve it
-Instead of *just* validating, we should instead **parse** the input into a shape that makes the compiler aware of what we want to do.
+Instead of *just* validating, we should **parse** the input into a shape that makes the compiler aware of what we want to do.
 In Parsix, the previous example would become:
 ```kotlin
 import parsix.core.Parse